 Chum salmon spawning.LAUNCH GALLERY

 One of the lower-priced Pacific salmon at the market, chum salmon, a.k.a. keta, is a leaner, less oily salmon mainly harvested in Alaska fisheries.
 Chum salmon populations can vary dramatically in abundance from year to year.
-They’re generally healthy in Alaska, but some groups of chum salmon in the Pacific Northwest have declined to the extent that they’re now protected under the Endangered Species Act.
+No stocks are listed under the Endangered Species Act (ESA) in Alaska, but some groups of chum salmon in the Pacific Northwest have declined to the extent that they were listed as threatened under the ESA in 2005.
 There are no directed fisheries for chum salmon in federal waters in this area.
 There are chum fisheries in inland waters of the Pacific Northwest, but they only target healthy stocks of chum salmon.
-Scientists actively monitor salmon populations, and managers adjust regulations for salmon fisheries every year, and often in-season as well, according to changes in salmon abundance and other conservation considerations.
+Scientists actively monitor salmon populations, and managers adjust regulations for salmon fisheries every year and often in-season as well, according to changes in salmon abundance and other conservation considerations.

 Managing salmon fisheries is complex – salmon migrate far into the ocean but are born and spawn in freshwater rivers and streams.
 They’re extremely sensitive to a variety of natural and manmade stressors, on land as well as in the ocean.
 Changes in ocean and climatic conditions, habitat loss from the construction of dams and urban development, and degraded water quality from agricultural and logging practices are just a few of the factors that have taken a toll on wild salmon populations, especially in the Pacific Northwest.
 With salmon, managing impacts to habitat is just as important as managing harvests.
 The two are very closely related – the quality and quantity of salmon habitat impact the abundance of salmon, and the abundance of salmon determines how much salmon may be harvested by commercial, recreational, and subsistence fishermen.
 NOAA Fisheries and partners constantly monitor salmon abundance and manage harvests accordingly, and also work to restore and maintain healthy habitat to support these resources and fisheries.